-The state capital of good old Louisiana- Battle Rouge is one of the top places to check out if you want to experience a cool, interesting, and historically significant vacation.
+Baton Rouge, Louisiana is one of the top places to check out if you want to experience a cool, interesting, and historically significant vacation.

 Visit the Old State Capitol of Louisiana

 There is a museum inside that contains a lot of displays on some important political aspects of Baton Rouge.

-Visit the Louisiana State University campus
+Tour the Louisiana State University Campus

 The Natural Science Museum and the Rural Museum are some of them.